How to Calculate Damages for Pain and Suffering in California

-Emotional distress, loss of community, loss of companionship, and many intangible losses can be compensated under California Employment Law.
+Emotional distress, loss of community, loss of companionship, and many intangible losses can be compensated under California personal injury Law.
 That said, how do you prove emotional distress?
 How do you put a price on something intangible?

-So, let's talk about emotional distress and non-economic damages, as they will be handled by a prescreened California Personal Injury Lawyer.
+So, let's talk about emotional distress and non-economic damages, as a prescreened California Personal Injury Lawyer will handle them.

 Non-economic damages refer to a wide range of circumstances.
-You may, for example, feel despair, anxiety, or suffering as a result of your injuries.
+You may, for example, feel despair, anxiety, or suffering due to your injuries.

 Other potential non-economic repercussions include: